matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 # Important note

-This plugin was written before [Octopus Subscriptions](https://octopus.com/docs/administration/subscriptions) was available.
+This plugin was written before [Octopus Subscriptions](https://octopus.com/docs/administration/subscriptions) became available.
 It is highly recommended that you use subscriptions where possible rather than this plugin, as this plugin adds reasonable load to your Octopus server due to the way it calls the API.

 # Installation